 The four primary Programs which comprise the V.E.T.
 Net mission include Gift-of-Love, Claim-a-County-for-Christ, Watering-With-the-Word, and Continuing Education/ Large Animal Clinic.
 These Programs are described below.

 Gift-of-Love is the newest V.E.T.
 Net Program.
-In its first full year of operation in 2018, Gift-of-Love has provided nearly 2,300 sheep to approximately 450 Mongolian families.
+In its first full year of operation in 2018, Gift-of-Love provided 2,256 sheep and goats to 519 Mongolian families.
+Ages of the recipients ranged from 13 to 89.
 During the year, over 75 rural V.E.T.
 Net volunteers traveled within 11 Mongolian states and 67 counties in support of the Program.

 Here is how Gift-of-Love works:

 Suppose a donor donates $100 to V.E.T.
 Net.
 V.E.T.
 Net uses the $100 to purchase much-needed veterinary medicines.
-Meanwhile, in a remote village, a herder exchanges two sheep (or goats) for $100 worth of medicines (each animal is worth approximately $50) from the local veterinarian.
+Meanwhile, in a remote village, a herder exchanges two sheep (or goats) for $100 worth of medicines from the local veterinarian (each animal is worth approximately $50).
 The rural veterinarian in turn delivers the two animals to a needy family, which has been pre-identified through the V.E.T. organization.
 The veterinarian then receives $100 worth of replacement medications from V.E.T.
 Net.
 V.E.T Net in turn uses donations to replenish its supply of medicine.
 Because V.E.T.
 Net is a non-profit, non-government organization, essentially every dollar donated goes directly to feeding the poor, supporting veterinarians, and improving lives in rural communities via this revolving process.

 Beyond the simple act of caring for the less-fortunate, Gift-of-Love spreads the Gospel of Jesus Christ through Christian witness, love, and charity.
 Perhaps because of this, the giving process central to Gift-of-Love is contagious, as local herdsmen are increasingly inspired by the Program to donate from their herds to help the less-fortunate.
 Gift-of-Love is more than just charity; it is truly a gift that keeps on giving.